Roy-Tapas/wallet/README.md

 ### 1. Project setup

-- After cloning the "wallet" repo, and `cd` into "wallet" directory in your local machine.
+- After cloning the "wallet" repo, `cd` into "wallet" directory in your local machine.

-- Install PHP and complete `HD Wallt Derive` by following the instructions in  [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md)
+- Install PHP and complete `HD Wallt Derive` by following the instructions in  [HD Wallet Derive Installation Guide](Resources/HD_Wallet_Derive_Install_Guide.md), if not already done.

 - Create a symlink called `derive` for the `hd-wallet-derive/hd-wallet-derive.php` script.
 This will clean up the command needed to run the script in our code, as we can call `./derive` instead of `./hd-wallet-derive/hd-wallet-derive.php`: